MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 		writeModelVars = TRUE,
 		overwrite = TRUE)

 To add additional variables to our output predictions, use the *extraVarsToWrite* argument.
-For example, we can include the variable *custID* from our scoring data table in our table of predictions as follows :
+For example, we can include the variable *custID* from our scoring data table in our table of predictions as follows:

 	if (rxTeradataTableExists("ccScoreOutput"))
 	    rxTeradataDropTable("ccScoreOutput")